Martin-Alexander/gantt/README.md

 @tasks = Task.where(user: current_user).as_gantt_tasks
 ```

-Recieves input from front-end JavaScript Gantt chart and applies updates on the database
+## Controller

+The front-end JavaScript Gantt chart will send updates to a url of your choice as post HTTP request.
+To recieve these updates and apply them to the database pass the params of the request as a argument to the `Task::update_from_params` class method.

 ```ruby
 # POST 'tasks/update'